Emergent stability in complex network dynamics

-Graph spectral analysis represents a central mathematical tool to translate network structure into dynamic predictions. \cite{Almendral2007,VanMieghem2012,VanMieghem2010} A network's spectrum, \textit{i.e}.\ its set of eigenvalues and eigenvectors, captures information on its dynamic time-scales, potential states, and - in the present context - its dynamic stability.
-Most often, spectral analysis is applied to the network \textit{topology}, namely we seek the \textit{graph's} eigenvalues.
-Focusing on the graph topology, however, loses information on the nonlinear dynamics that occur \textit{on} that graph.
-As an alternative, our $\Ew$ ensemble suggests to apply spectral analysis, not to the topology $A$ (or the weighted $A \otimes G$), but rather to the derived Jacobian in (\ref{Jii}) and (\ref{Jij_p}), which, thanks to $\Omega$ preserves the information of both structure \textit{and} dynamics.
+Graph spectral analysis represents a central mathematical tool to translate network structure into dynamic predictions. \cite{Almendral2007,VanMieghem2012,VanMieghem2010} A network's spectrum, \textit{i.e}.\ its set of eigenvalues and eigenvectors, captures information on its dynamic timescales, potential states, and - in the present context - its dynamic stability.
+Most often, spectral analysis is applied to the network \textit{topology}, namely we seek the \textit{graph's} eigenvalues, thus overlooking information on the nonlinear dynamics that occur \textit{on} that graph.
+As an alternative, our $\Ew$ ensemble suggests to apply spectral analysis, not to the topology $A$ (or the weighted $A \circ G$), but rather to $J$, which, thanks to $\Omega$ preserves the information of both structure and dynamics.

-In a broader perspective, the interplay between topology and dynamics is one of the major theoretical obstacles along the path to predict, understand and control complex system behavior. \cite{Afraimovich2007,Kirst2016,Barrat2008,Yan2015} The problem is that we lack sufficient theoretical tools to treat the challenging combination of nonlinear dynamics with complex, random and often highly heterogeneous network structures.
-Consequently, advances are often system specific, requiring dedicated tools, and hence, lacking the breadth of a general network dynamics theory.
-The Jacobian ensemble presented here, transforms the nonlinear Eq.\ (\ref{Dynamics_p}) into an effective linear system, whose weights incorporate the nonlinear $\M$ through $\Omega$.
-It can, therefore, allow us to utilize the powerful tools of spectral graph theory, even in a nonlinear dynamic setting.
-This may offer a basis for systematic analysis of nonlinear network dynamics.

-{ \textbf{Code and data availability}}.\ Upon acceptance, all codes/data to reproduce our analysis will be made freely available online.
+Strictly speaking, our analysis covers the Barzel-Barab\'{a}si family of equations in (\ref{Dynamics}).
+With that said, it also shows strong numerical indications for broader relevance beyond this family (Methods Section 5; Supplementary Section 5).
+Most importantly, it motivates a departure from the decades old random matrix paradigm ($\Ea$), by showing that real-world Jacobians are anything but random.
+Hence, while the analytically predictable scaling patterns observed here are specific to Eq.\ (\ref{Dynamics}), the notion that such patterns dominate the structure of $J$ is, likely, much more general, and should be pursued as a systematic road map by which to analyze complex system dynamics.